CloudReactor/cloudreactor-procwrapper/README.md

 If the secret was stored in Secrets Manager as binary, the corresponding value will be set to the Base-64 encoded value.

+If you're deploying a python function using AWS Lambda, note that boto3 is already included in the available packages, so there's no need to include it (unless the bundled version isn't compatible).

 ### Secret Tranformation